 Let’s go over the basics of how Turtl works.

 Sharing allows you to collaborate on a board with someone else.
 The general idea is this: each note has a unique key that decrypts it.
-This key is encrypted with the key of any board the note is in, and this encrypted key is stored in the note’s data.
-So if you have an encrypted note, and you have the key of a board that note is in, you can decrypt the note.
+This key is encrypted with the key of any space the note is in, and this encrypted key is stored in the note’s data.
+So if you have an encrypted note, and you have the key of a space that note is in, you can decrypt the note.
 Giving each object in Turtl a unique key allows sharing only specific data with any set of people without compromising the master key of your account.

-At the same time, the sync system long-polls the API for incoming changes to your profile.
-This can happen when you use Turtl on another device, or if a shared board you’re a member of has changes on it.
+At the same time, the sync system polls the API for incoming changes to your profile.
+This can happen when you use Turtl on another device, or if a shared space you’re a member of has changes on it.
 Then the reverse happens: the changes are pulled down, saved (encrypted) to the local storage, and the app is notified of the changes (at which point it loads the changes into memory, decrypted, if it needs to).

 If at any point Turtl gets disconnected, it holds outgoing sync data indefinitely until it gets a connection.
 What this means is that after you log in (which requires a connection), you can operate completely in offline mode until you are connected again at which point all the changes you’ve made will be synced.